stoltene2/blog/posts/2015-04-10-prefer-directives-to-ng-include/index.markdown

 </div>
 </div>

-## What happens here?
+## TODO: Why does this work?

-Directives only run compile once if the template is a string.
+Directives only run compile once if the `templateUrl` is a string.

-`ngInclude` is not a string

-Show a small example of compile running one vs. multiple times.
+`ngInclude` is a bit more complicated.
+It has a watcher on the `src` attribute inside the `compile` function.
+Have a look at the [ngInclude source](https://github.com/angular/angular.js/blob/master/src/ng/directive/ngInclude.js#L218) for some more insight.

+## Summary

+**Is ngInclude bad?**

+No. You need to pay special attention to where and how you use it.
+It's problem is exacerbated here because it is nested in multiple `ngRepeat` elements.
+Used sparingly you would never notice the difference.

+I recommend creating _more_ components from the beginning.
+You may create more source files but you will benefit greatly from the granular architecture of components.
+Besides most web frameworks are heading this way too.

+#### TODO: Closing
+* Thanks
+* links

 ## Influences